iMM-Workshops/2024_Hitchhiker_Guide_scRNA-seq/Day_3_Adaptive_Immune_Receptor/README.md

 python -m ipykernel install --user --name imm_air_env
 ```

-Now, let's launch `jupyter lab`:
+Now, let's launch `jupyter lab`.
+First, `cd` into the directory where you have saved the `IMM_AIR.ipynb` and the datasets to, then run:
 ``` bash
 jupyter lab
 ```
-Navigate to the folder where you have saved `IMM_AIR.ipynb`, select the `imm_air_env` kernel as your environment and you're ready to go.
+Select the `imm_air_env` kernel as your environment and you're ready to go.

 ## Google Colab
 If you are having trouble with installing this on your machine, you can use a Google Colab notebook instead.
 You will need a Google account for this.